Who is eligible for an Innovator visa?

 You can apply for settlement / indefinite leave to remain after 3 years’ continuous residence in the Innovator category.
 You will also need to pass a Life in the UK test at the point of applying for residence.

-If you require assistance applying for a Tier 1 (Graduate Entrepreneur) visa, Latitude Law's immigration solicitors have extensive experience in such cases.
+If you require assistance applying for a Graduate Entrepreneur visa, Latitude Law's immigration solicitors have extensive experience in such cases.

-If you need help extending your Tier 1 (Entrepreneur) visa, Latitude Law's immigration solicitors can guide you through the strict eligibility and specified evidence requirements.
+If you need help extending your Entrepreneur visa, Latitude Law's immigration solicitors can guide you through the strict eligibility and specified evidence requirements.

 If you need help securing a visa through the investor route, the immigration solicitors at Latitude Law are here to help.
 We can help you through the application process and provide legal advice and guidance on complex matters, such as appeals.